Get started:

 • Category N (Non-Structurally Damaged, Repairable) – The damage is mostly cosmetic or non-structural (e.g., electrical faults); the car does not need to be re-registered but must be roadworthy before driving.

 If you're buying a written-off car, make sure you know its history.
-Get a Car Write-Off Check free Dvla today!
+Get a Car Write-Off Check free DVLA today!

 MIAFTR Write-Off Data: What It Means & How It Affects Your Vehicle

 The MIAFTR (Motor Insurance Anti-Fraud and Theft Register) is a database that records cars that have been written off or stolen in the UK.
-Insurers use it to track damaged vehicles, recover stolen cars and help prevent fraud.
+Insurers use it to track damaged vehicles, recover stolen cars, and help prevent fraud.
 If a car is in the MIAFTR database, it means it has a history of being written off or reported stolen.
 If you're buying a used car, checking MIAFTR data can help you avoid hidden risks.
-A Car Write-Off Check Free UK (or Dvla vehicle check) will show you this information so you can buy with confidence.
+A Car Write-Off Check Free UK (or DVLA vehicle check) will show you this information so you can buy with confidence.

 How to Dispute a Car Write-Off Decision & Protect Your Payout?